JoeD016/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Pick another part in your kit and try to implement the data streaming with it.\*\*\***
 <img width="1023" alt="Screen Shot 2021-11-14 at 8 45 06 PM" src="https://user-images.githubusercontent.com/61925885/141709647-6bb6be3f-d6da-4da0-8151-3f6a0051cccf.png">

 #### We figured out the data streaming for the rotary encoder.
 Similar to the twizzlers senser, if the user rotate the encoder.
 In MQTT Explorer will display the postision of the torary encoder.
 We think this is a good idea to do remote control over home AC.
+This part of the code is in encoder_sender.py